UoB-HPC/GW4-Isambard/docs/RunningJobs.md

     qsub -I -q pascalq -l nodes=1:ngpus=1

 If you request `ngpus=2`, then any subsequently submitted job requesting a GPU will not run on the same node until a node is freed.
 Similarly setting `ncpus=36` will block any jobs requiring a CPU from running; Remember, 18 of the 36 cores are Hyperthreads.

+# Load CUDA Toolkit on Pascal nodes
+To load the default version of CUDA run:

+    module load cudatoolkit

+Specific versions can be found with:

+    module avail cudatoolkit